What most banks think

 You’re just one of many young Australians in the same boat and you too have probably thought about asking someone to act as guarantor on your mortgage.

-Banks are very specific about who they will accept as guarantors but there are ways to get around this requirement with some lenders.
+Banks are very specific about who they’ll accept as guarantors but there are ways to get around this requirement with some lenders.

 Who is an acceptable guarantor?

 Some lenders can consider guarantees from immediate family members such as siblings, grandparents, spouses, de facto partners or adult children.
-Friends, workmates or associates are not normally accepted because the banks want to make sure that the guarantor has a strong relationship with you.
+Friends, workmates or associates aren’t normally accepted because the banks want to make sure that the guarantor has a strong relationship with you.

 If someone other than your parents is your guarantor, there are some specialist lenders that can help but you pay a premium to get approved.